 Grooming for Lowchen Dogs

 While the Lowchen sheds minimally, brushing its fur daily is one of the best ways to keep it clean and healthy.
-This breed has a thick double coat that needs to be fully brushed twice a week when it’s shedding heavily to get rid of all the dead hair and distribute natural oils throughout.
+This breed has a thick double coat that needs to be fully brushed at least twice a week when it’s shedding heavily to get rid of all the dead hair and to help the distribute natural oils throughout.

-Bathing this dog once every month or two with shampoo specifically made for dogs is also recommended to remove dirt and debris from their coat before it becomes matted.
+Bathing this dog once every month with shampoo specifically made for dogs is also recommended to remove dirt and debris from their coat before it becomes matted.
 Grooming this breed is fairly simple if brushed regularly since it doesn’t require clipping or trimming like some other long haired breeds.
+Trimming is generally carried out either due to the owners likes or to stop the retention of mud and grime.

 The ear canals of these dogs need to be cleaned once per week because their folds might cause excess dirt and debris to gather inside.
 Without proper cleaning, a build-up of waxy material called “cerumen” along with bacteria can cause infections in the ear canal which will need to be treated by a veterinarian.